Grezzybear/den/README.md

 10000 - Media-Server things

-11000 - Anything that deals with network traffic like traffic-control and pihole
+11000 - Anything that deals with network traffic like traffic-control

 12000 - Dashboard user/groups